 Selections from a 2007-2010 street series, names with the following poem and stories by Isabelle Eberhardt in mind.
-For more, see Works.
+See more of my work for the street here.

 Martin Johnson Heade’s The Coming Storm, 1859